timothywsage/t-m-se-/README.md

-- 👋 Hi, I’m @timothywsage
+- 👋 Hi, I’m @tɪm  seɪʤ friends call me ... ᛊᛟᚹᛁᛚᛟ
 - 👀 I’m interested in ... lulz
 - 🌱 I’m currently learning ... .JS .... .everything... at least thats what it feels like.
 But fun hobbie for me is cryptography,
 - 💞️ I’m looking to collaborate on ...
 Human Consicous AI/ ML project